Apfirebolt/qs-university-ranking-api-in-Django/README.md

 Postgres is used for the database configured in settings.py file insdie the Django app.
 Though it was not required, for the time being it still uses a Custom User model since it is considered one of the best practices of starting out with Django.

-## Future Updates/Tasks
+## Features

-- Apply rate limit and search filtering
+- Rate limit for authenticated users
+- Basic Search Filtering
-- Docker deployment
+- Pagination

 ## Authors